Matisse in the Barnes Foundation boxed set

 - AIGA's 50 Books/50 Covers

 A note on shipping: This set of three volumes weighs nearly 19 pounds--we understand that it may be expensive to ship to certain destinations.
-If you are in the Philadelphia area and prefer to pick it up, you may chose that option during checkout.
+If you are in the Philadelphia area and prefer to pick it up, you may choose that option during checkout.